Branislav Ivković: Minister of Urban Development and Housing (1994–1998)

-Ivković was appointed as minister of urban development and housing in the first government of Mirko Marjanović on 18 March 1994.
+Ivković was appointed minister of urban development and housing in the first government of Mirko Marjanović on 18 March 1994.
 One of his responsibilities was finding accommodations for the large numbers of refugees who arrived in Serbia during the Yugoslav Wars of the mid-1990s.
 In September 1995, he described a $41.5 million pledge for refugee aid from the United Nations and related organizations as "very meagre as compared to our needs."
 In February 1996, he said that refugees living in the Federal Republic of Yugoslavia should be permitted to return safely to their former homes.

 He announced a fifteen-year plan for a cable television network in Serbia in 1996, noting the possibility of concessions to international investors.

 In April 1997, Ivković introduced a legislative package that, among other things, gave legal standing to several housing units that had been illegally constructed in the period up to and including November 1995.
 The stated purpose of this reform was to remove the threat of eviction from low-income households residing in these units.
 In response to Serbia's chronic financial issues, he also oversaw the passing of a controversial law that permitted international concessions for Serbia's roads, power plants, airports, and other state property; he later introduced complementary regional development legislation allowing international mining concessions.
 In September 1997, he announced the creation of a state agency to co-ordinate activities related to international investments in Serbia.
 In the same period, he introduced "tax holidays" in a bid to persuade construction firms that had left Serbia due to international sanctions in the Yugoslav wars to return to the country.

 In October 1997, Ivković signed an agreement to restructure Serbia's debts with Russian energy firm Gazprom, allowing for half of the total debt to be paid via construction projects over the next two years.

 Leader of the Belgrade SPS (1995–1997)

-Ivković's political profile rose significantly in November 1995, when he was appointed as president of the SPS's Belgrade board.
+Ivković's political profile rose significantly in November 1995, when he was appointed president of the SPS's Belgrade board.
 This occurred against the backdrop of major personnel shifts in the party at the conclusion of the Bosnian War, when Milošević removed a number of figures considered too "hardline" in their views.